Clinical AI with EHR Integrations: SMART on FHIR Guide

 The fastest way to evaluate Glass inside an EHR is to keep the pilot narrow and concrete.

 Start with one clinician cohort and one real workflow.
 Define which outputs matter most.
 For some teams that will be ambient notes and chart summaries.
 For others it will be differential support, cited Q&A, or assessment-and-plan drafts.
-Then confirm the SMART on FHIR prerequisites, the exact patient-context fields needed, and the review process clinicians will follow before the output is finalized.
+Then confirm the supported EHR prerequisites, the patient-context scope, and the review process clinicians will follow before the output is finalized.

 If your organization needs a deeper product-embedding conversation, pair this page with /developer-api.
 If the main question is clinician workflow fit, pair this page with /ambient-cds and the EHR workflow pages linked above.